m0tholith/v10/README.md

 nix-shell
 ```
 if you use `nix-direnv` then you probably don't need me to tell you that the devshell will automatically be enabled
-## future goals maybe
+## future goals maybe (in no particular order)
-- [ ] use any other library than assimp for importing models
+- [ ] ~~use any other library than assimp for importing models~~ there is currently no need to do this, vertex colors were assumed to be broken in assimp but it turns out it's not
+- [ ] model animations
 - [ ] lighting
 - [ ] lua bindings